Cabbage Hill

 Pathways are maintained to provide year-round access across the site along with provision of benches and noticeboards.

-Coppicing (a common practice of woodlands) takes place within Long Copse to maintain a suitable variation in the age structure of the tree species as well as increasing light levels to benefit ground flora (such as Bluebells).
+Coppicing (a common practice of woodlands) takes place in Long Copse to maintain a suitable variation in the age structure of the tree species as well as increasing light levels to benefit ground flora (such as Bluebells).

 Wildlife